Emily-XueKang/weather-analysis/README.md

 # Project 2 - Spatiotemporal Analysis with MapReduce

+How many records are in the dataset
+323759744

 This repository includes starter files and a sample directory structure.
 You are welcome to use it or come up with your own project structure.

 Project Specification: https://www.cs.usfca.edu/~mmalensek/courses/cs686/projects/project-2.html